 Lesson 5.
 Graphics: Create visual harmony with cohesive elements

 Keep shape styles consistent in fill, line, and effects.
 If some icons or shapes have a drop shadow and some don’t, choose a style and make them all the same.
-Charts, tables, and graphs should appear with the same font sizes, spacing and colour.
+Charts, tables, and graphs should appear with the same font sizes, spacing, line widths, and colour.

-Keep the size and shape of your images consistent throughout your document for a cohesive, stylish look.
-Different shapes competing with each other visually are distracting and look untidy.
-Add captions to images so your reader understands what they are seeing.
+To maintain a cohesive and stylish document design, make sure you keep the size and shape of your images consistent.
+Different shapes competing with each other are a visual distraction and look untidy and ill-considered.
+Additionally, including image captions provides context so your reader understands what they are seeing.

 Takeaway: Check graphic elements for consistency in line weight, style, and colour.
 Think about what each element is doing.
 If it doesn’t serve a purpose, get rid of it.
 Use Word’s in-built Shape Styles to help you.
 Click on a shape and go to the Shape Format tab.
 On the Shape Styles group, you can add a visual style to the selected shape, line, etc. to give your elements a cohesive look.